grafana/mimir/docs/sources/operators-guide/tools/mimir-continuous-test.md

 ## Configure mimir-continuous-test

-Mimir-continuous-test requires the endpoints of the backend Grafana Mimir clusters and the tenant ID to use for writing and querying testing metrics:
+Mimir-continuous-test requires the endpoints of the backend Grafana Mimir clusters and the tenant ID for writing and querying testing metrics:

 - Set `-tests.write-endpoint` to the base endpoint on the write path.
 The URL should have no trailing slash.
 The specific API path is appended by the tool to the URL, for example `/api/v1/push` for the remote write API.
 - Set `-tests.read-endpoint` to the base endpoint on the read path.
 The URL should have no trailing slash.
 The specific API path is appended by the tool to the URL, for example `/api/v1/query_range` for range query API.